Beyond Open Looks

 • Possession Type – e.g., transition, offensive rebound, turnover, etc.

-• Shot Context – Whether it was a putback or secondary opportunity.
+• Shot Context – Whether it was a putback or a secondary opportunity.

 • Game Type – Regular season vs. playoffs.